 All students, teachers, volunteers, musicians, and other staff are required to comply with our the Jumptown Swing Code of Conduct.

 Jumptown Swing organisers reserve the right to take any action deemed necessary to ensure the Code of Conduct is followed.
-This can include asking you to not attend our events.
-By attending a Jumptown Swing event in any capacity you are agreeing to uphold the Code of Conduct.
+This can include asking you to not attend our events and or classes.
+By attending a Jumptown Swing class or event in any capacity you are agreeing to uphold the Code of Conduct.

 If you experience any inappropriate behaviour (harassment, repeated and unreasonable behaviour, intimidation, language or violence) at a Jumptown event please raise it with an event organiser or email email@example.com.
 If you are assaulted advise us and/or contact ACT Police on 131 444.

-The code of conduct has 6 key principles:
+The code of conduct is further broken down into 7 key principles.

-- Do not harass anyone.
-Jumptown Swing has a zero tolerance to physical, sexual, verbal or emotional harassment.
+2. Do not harass anyone.
+Jumptown (including events i.e. Canberräng) has a zero tolerance to physical, sexual, verbal or emotional harassment.
 This type of behaviour will not be accepted.

-- Be a good attendee.
-This includes refraining from giving unsolicited advice in class or on the social floor, saying ‘excuse me’ if you bump into someone while dancing, and no inappropriate behaviour or language.
+7. Be a good attendee.
+This includes refraining from giving unsolicited advice on the social floor, saying ‘excuse me’ if you bump into someone while dancing, and no inappropriate behaviour or language.
 People are here to dance, enjoy great music and have fun – be a part of that!